Xander583/Blockbuster-Battle/USERSTORIES.md

 ## ACCEPTANCE CRITERIA:
 - When entering a new email and password the user receives a confirmation email by clicking the signup button.
 - When entering the confirmed email with their password the user can successfully login to their account.

+## USER STORY:
+- AS A User, I WANT TO be able to sign into a personal account TO save user data SO THAT the user can have a personalized experience

+## ACCEPTANCE CRITERIA:
+- When the user opens the app, they're asked to sign in or in
+- When signing up, the user can save their data to the associated account